UNIVERSITY of WISCONSIN-MADISON

 If you are not eligible for free or reduced lunch, Badger Precollege offers a very limited number of need-based, partial scholarships.
 To apply for a need-based, partial scholarship, please submit the first page of the 1040 form of the most recent year’s tax return.
 If extenuating circumstances (i.e. loans, loss of employment) are not reflected on tax return but are affecting your family’s finances, please also submit a letter of explanation.

-For more details about scholarships and for our refund policy, visit the Financial Information page.
+For more details about scholarships and for our refund policy, visit the Financial Information page or individual program pages.

 International Participants